-The simulation offers an exaggeration of urban and rural america, and so going mental with a few firearms can lead to chaos in the streets and some exceptionally wild police chases.
-Pushing the limitations of the world is part of the expected experience; seeing just how many bodies you can pile up, how many hitchhikers you can kidnap, how long you can go with a five-star wanted level.
+The simulation offers an exaggeration of urban and rural America, and so going mental with a few firearms can lead to chaos in the streets, not to mention some exceptionally wild police chases.
+Pushing the limitations of the world is part of the expected experience: seeing just how many bodies you can pile up, how many hitchhikers you can kidnap, how long you can go with a five-star wanted level.

-The GTA V mods scene is booming right now, so it’s the perfect place to experiment with other people’s creations.
-But beyond that, the game comes bundled with its own extensive tool kit for creative types: the Rockstar Editor.
-A seemingly limitless machinima movie creator, it allows you to simply film whatever you fancy, and cut and shape it into a work of cinematic art.
+The GTA V mods scene is booming right now so it’s the perfect place to experiment with other people’s creations.
+But, beyond that, the game comes bundled with its own extensive tool kit for creative types: the Rockstar Editor.
+A seemingly limitless machinima movie creator, it allows you to film whatever you fancy, and cut and shape it into a work of cinematic art.

 Before sandboxes were synonymous with crime-filled open worlds or low-res block building, the term was inescapably linked to the freeform murder of Hitman.
 After a heavy misstep with Absolution, Agent 47 retrieved his sandbox crown with 2016’s Hitman.
-A set of six locations provides you with uncountable opportunities to kill a target, from a simple sniper rifle shot to an intensely ridiculous set up involving a bathroom trap and industrial machinery.
+A set of six locations provides you with uncountable opportunities to dispatch a target, from a simple sniper rifle shot to an some of Hitman’s craziest kills.

-Despite the immersive sim being huge this generation, the likes of Dishonored and Deus Ex simply can’t compare to the dense detail of a Hitman level.
+Despite the immersive sim being huge this generation, with the likes of Dishonored and Deus Ex, many simply can’t compare to the dense detail of a Hitman level.
 They provide the freedom to approach the situation in almost every manner you can imagine.
 And, should your imagination fail you, there are dozens of suggestions thanks to the brilliant Opportunities system.

 Despite being in Early Access, Scrap Mechanic already has all the makings of a true sandbox hit.
 Like Minecraft, it’s fuelled entirely by your creativity, and how your mind manages to extrapolate the basic features into a mini (or not-so-mini) masterpiece.